<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Gauging performance improvement over time for specific groups has typically been quite an arduous process from a data management standpoint.
 The Block Report is particularly advantageous when highlighting changes in a diverse group of athletes or clients with different needs.
 Taking an individualized athlete (client) development approach you can now tailor your analysis to your programming.
 For instance, if you have highlighted pure strength as a target area for an athlete or client's development and as a practitioner you have developed a training program that is focused on pure strength development, you can now build a template suitable, choose a range of dates from the start of the program and effectively audit the success of your programming for that individual athlete (client).
 You can answer the simple question: Is your program having the desired outcome for the individual?
 If not, make adjustments and repeat the process.
 If yes, you can choose to continue to develop that same target or change targets and develop a new template to monitor progression.

 This process can be completed across multiple areas.
-Design templates that fit certain groups (sporting positions, age groups or injuries), and also different types of development from strength, power, unilateral, or upper vs lower body analyses.
+Design templates that fit certain groups (sporting positions, age groups, or injuries), and also different types of development from strength, power, unilateral, or upper vs lower body analyses.

 The simplicity of this report when coupled with the agility of our software being able to move up and down the chain from team to group to athlete, while simultaneously being able to quickly select specific templates makes this report usable from 10,000 feet all the way down to 1 foot.
-It is all about progress, development and program auditing so you can learn more about your athletes and clients while developing and redeveloping specific training programming.
+It is all about progress, development, and program auditing so you can learn more about your athletes and clients while developing and redeveloping specific training programming.
 It is all in your hands.

 In terms of metrics.
 It is very specific depending on what you wish to achieve.
 You can certainly talk to me or one of the team at any stage to assist in building templates and individualizing your program.
-To start, these metrics below give you a great foundation or broad stroke approach for analysis of holistic player development.
+To start, these metrics below give you a great foundation or broad-stroke approach for the analysis of holistic player development.
 Once you have mastered the use and understanding you can begin to branch out into more user specific metrics.

 Holistic Development Metrics: